jasonm23/onlisp-markdown/onlisp.md

 as possible.
 A full theoretical understanding can come later.
 Accordingly, this section presents a way to start writing macros immediately.
 It works only for a narrow range of cases, but where applicable it can be applied quite mechanically.
-(If you’ve written macros before, you may want to skip this section.)
+(If you've written macros before, you may want to skip this section.)

 As an example, we consider how to write a variant of the the built-in Common Lisp function member.
 By default member uses eql to test for equality.
 If you